Google Maps Stopped Showing Distance As Calories And Cupcakes Because People Haaaated It

 People are not happy.

-While Google might think this feature encourages healthy habits, for some, it feels, well, judgey.
+While Google might think this feature encourages healthy habits, for some, it feels, well, judge-y.
 And it could be very a negative (or even triggering) experience for people who have an eating disorder.
 As many as 30 million people in the US are estimated to have an eating disorder.

 And although this new Maps feature might sound similar to how some restaurants are required to show calorie counts on menus, this is more aggressive.
 It doesn't just show you the calorie count of the potential walk, it shows you what it amounts to in junk food – and in cupcakes, a type of food that is particularly associated with women.